 The King of KOTOR Kool himself - the psychotic, homicidal HK-47 assassin droid.
 "Definition: 'Love' is making a shot to the knees of a target 120 kilometers away using an Aratech sniper rifle with a tri-light scope."
 He is far and away the single most beloved character by the meatbags playing the games, even though he's regarded as among the least useful in gameplay.

 Both KOTOR games actually provide especially good foundations for this.
 In the first game, you're playing an amnesic Sith Lord, and if you decide to reclaim your former glory, characters will acknowledge you as such.
-And KOTOR II just takes it Up to Eleven.
+And KOTOR II just takes it up a notch.
 This time, you aren't technically on a mission to be the hero, so it's not even expected of you.
 In this game, you get to wear a black Badass Longcoat, teach your companions the way of the Dark Side, cut your way through small armies like a knife through butter, take out entire ambush teams of mercenaries with a single Force Storm, curbstompJedi Masters in a duel, steal their techniques, then suck up their power for yourself...and that's all before you get Force Crush, against which there is no defense!
 The Light Side path may have more plot exposition, but the Dark Side one is definitely the cooler one.

 Star Wars: The Old Republic also has a Dark Side path for this reason, even for the Republic side.
 Yes, you can pretty much do a Renegade Shepard run as a Republic Trooper, be an underworld thug as a Smuggler, and go full Anakin Skywalker ExpyKnight Templar on the Jedi paths.
 If you do a dark side Imperial run, you're even more of a puppy-kicking, manipulative, brutal monster...but wow, you can certainly look cool doing it.
 And even if you go light side Imperial, you can still benefit from being a badass Sith Lord/secret agent/assassin for hire while still maintaining your real-life moral compass.